Morena 6 support resources

 We sometimes see the TWAIN UI being opened behind the browser window in certain environments (or perhaps with certain TWAIN drivers, not 100% sure).
 Is this a known issue and is there any resolution you recommend?

-Yes, we receive occasionally the emails describing the behavior you are writing about.
-TWAIN UI windows are opened by the Twain Data Source Manager (DSM) and Morena Framework can not influence it.
+Yes, we occasionally receive emails describing the behavior you write about.
+TWAIN UI windows are opened by the Twain Data Source Manager (DSM) and the Morena Framework cannot influence it.

-We have a solution for "Select source" dialog window.
+We have a solution for the "Select source" dialog window.
 TwainManager has two types of selectSource methods:

-selectSource(TwainSource defaultSource) = this method asks DSM to pop up select source dialog window.
-From time to time it happened that it is behind the application window. selectSource(java.awt.Component parent, TwainSource defaultSource) = Our own implemented Java dialog box.
+selectSource(TwainSource defaultSource) = this method asks the DSM to pop up the select source dialog window.
+From time to time, the select source window pops up behind the application window. selectSource(java.awt.Component parent, TwainSource defaultSource) = Our own implemented Java dialog box.
 It is always on top.

 You can use our pure Java User Interface dialog window.
 See our MorenaCapabilities example.
 It is always on top.

-For the main Twain UI window one of our customer sent us this workaround: There are setFront() and setBack() methods in the Java.
-(I think in the Frame or Window class.)
-Just before acquiring the image call setBack() method of your Frame and after acquiring the image call setFront().
+For the main Twain UI window, one of our customers sent us this workaround: There are setFront() and setBack() methods in the Java.
+(In the Frame or Window class, I think.)
+Just before acquiring the image call the setBack() method of your Frame and after acquiring the image call setFront().

-Is there a way to make the program to select the source without user intervention?
+Is there a way to make the program select the source without user intervention?

 You can use TwainManager.getDefaultSource() to use the last used source or TwainManager.listSources() to obtain an array of sources.
-Application can call toString() method of the source to parse a source name.
+The application can call the toString() method of the source to parse a source name.

 I received the OutOfMemoryError exception.

-The quick solution is to increase JRE heap size by the -Xms and -Xmx system properties.
-E.g. -Xms512M -Xmx512M.
-In case of applet you need to setup these system properties at the side of computer, which runs the applet.
-(E.g. Control Panel/Java/Java Applet Runtime Settings/Java RuntimeParameters/ -Xms512M -Xmx512M) Beginning the Java version 1.6.0_10 Sun introduced the new JRE plugin for Internet browsers.
-It allows to set the applet properties via jnlp at the server side.
+The quick solution is to increase JRE heap size through the -Xms and -Xmx system properties, for example -Xms512M -Xmx512M.
+If you are using an applet, you need to setup these system properties on the side of the computer running the applet.
+(E.g. Control Panel/Java/Java Applet Runtime Settings/Java RuntimeParameters/ -Xms512M -Xmx512M) Beginning with Java version 1.6.0_10 Sun introduced the new JRE plugin for Internet browsers.
+It allows you to set the applet properties via jnlp on the server side.

-One scanned image (A4, 300 DPI, RGB) could have more than 79 MB.
-So it is a good idea not to have all scanned images in the memory.
+One scanned image (A4, 300 DPI, RGB) could be more than 79 MB, so it is a good idea not to have all scanned images in the memory.

-How can I find out, which capabilities supports my Twain driver?
-Which options supports my Sane backend?
+How can I find out which capabilities my Twain driver supports?
+Which options does my Sane backend support?

-In case of Twain, you can run our TwainAutomatedTest.java (test.bat, test.sh located at the examples directory).
+For Twain, you can run our TwainAutomatedTest.java (test.bat, test.sh located in the examples directory).
 It will write all supported capabilities to the twainAutomatedTest.txt file.

 In both interfaces, Twain as well as Sane, you can run our MorenaCapabilities example:

-2) Click to the "Custom dialog window"/"Select capabilities".
+2. Click the "Custom dialog window"/"Select capabilities".
 The dialog window will pop up all supported capabilities/options.

 Is Morena capable of capturing video?

-Morena is a Java wrapper to the Twain and Sane interfaces.
-Twain as well as Sane specifications allows to acquire the static images only.
+Morena is a Java wrapper for the Twain and Sane interfaces.
+Twain as well as Sane specifications allow the capture of static images only.

-I use applet with Morena on two different pages and when I run applet from first page, all work fine but if I close first page and run applet from second page, I have exception java.lang.UnsatisfiedLinkError: SK.gnome.twain.TwainManager.initialize(I[B[BZ)V.
+I use an applet with Morena on two different pages and when I run the applet from the first page, everything works fine, but if I close the first page and run the applet from the second page, I get the following java.lang.UnsatisfiedLinkError exception : SK.gnome.twain.TwainManager.initialize(I[B[BZ)V.

-First check, if you use the same Morena's jar files in both pages.
+First, check whether you use the same Morena jar files in both pages.

-We think, that the reason of this problem rises from this: "The virtual machine does not allow a given JNI native library to be loaded by more than one class loader.
-Attempting to load the same native library by multiple class loaders causes an UnsatisfiedLinkError to be thrown. (http://java.sun.com/docs/books/jni/html/design.html#8148) We did not find the information, if it is possible to unload jni library (or applet's classloader) without closing the Internet browser.
+We think that the cause of your problem is this: "The virtual machine does not allow a given JNI native library to be loaded by more than one class loader.
+Attempting to load the same native library by multiple class loaders causes an UnsatisfiedLinkError to be thrown. (http://java.sun.com/docs/books/jni/html/design.html#8148) We did not find any information on whether it is possible to unload a JNI library (or the applet's classloader) without closing the Internet browser.

-You can add to your applets a test debug output: getClass().getClassLoader().hashCode().
-We guess, what you receive will be a different output.
+You can add a test debug output to your applets: getClass().getClassLoader().hashCode().
+We believe that you will receive a different output.

-Summary: It is not possible to load jni native library by two different applet classloaders.
-We were successful to run two applets with Morena only in that situation, when both applets were loaded from the same web page.
+Summary: It is not possible to load a JNI native library using two different applet classloaders.
+We were able to run two applets with Morena successfully only when both applets were loaded from the same web page.

-Can I save the scanned image as a pdf?
-I know my scanner has options to generate pdf documents.
+Can I save the scanned image as a PDF?
+I know my scanner has a “generate pdf document” option.

-Saving to pdf file format is not a part of Twain or Sane specifications.
-If your scanner supports it, it is some add in of the driver developers beyond the Twain specification.
+Saving to a PDF file format is not part of Twain or Sane specifications.
+If your scanner supports it, it is using some add-in designed by the driver developers beyond the Twain specification.
 Morena communicates with scanner via Twain (or Sane) interfaces only.

-Morena Framework delivers scanned data via standard Java ImageProducer interface.
-So the task is: "How to save acquired data to the PDF file format, if the they are produced via ImageProducer interface?"
-It is the same task as if you produce image data from the image file.
-According the PDF file format, we have a feedback from our customers, that they have good experiences with iText, a free library for generating PDF files.
+Morena Framework delivers scanned data via the standard Java ImageProducer interface.
+So the question is: "How can we save acquired data in the PDF file format, if it is produced via ImageProducer interface?"
+It is the same as if you produce image data from the image file.
+Regarding the PDF file format, we have feedback from our customers indicating that they have good experiences with iText, a free library for generating PDF files.

-Here is a snapshot demonstrating how to save to pdf file using iText library:
+Here is a snapshot demonstrating how to save to a PDF file using iText library:

 TwainSource source = TwainManager.selectSource(null);